CHOCOLATE AND CHAMPAGNE

 When the play was running off-off-Broadway (based on the script rather than the other way around), Frank Capra Jr. and I were planning to make it at Screen Gems Studios in North Carolina where he was president, exteriors to be grabbed in Beverly Hills—when Frank died.
 He left a big hole, more than just this one.

-Robert MacLean is an independent filmmaker.
+Robert MacLean is a bad poet and an independent filmmaker.
 His The Light Touch is on Amazon PrimeTubi and Scanbox, and his 7-minute comedy is an out-loud laugh.
-He is also a novelist, a playwright, a blogger, a YouTuber, a film reviewer, a literary critic, and a stand-up comic poet.
+He is also a screamingly funny novelist, a playwright, a blogger, a YouTuber, a reviewer of films, a literary critic, and a stand-up comic poet.
 Born Toronto, PhD McGill, taught at Canadian universities, too cold, live Greece, Irish citizen.
 Committed to making movies that don't matter.
 No brains, but an intellectual snob.

 1 comment: